os2display/docs/upgrade.md

 ## 3.2.0 => 3.2.1

+__Steps__

-* No steps needed apart from pulling repositories and changing release versions in configs.
+ * Change release versions in configs (admin/app/config/parameters.yml and screen/app/config.js).

 ## 3.1.0 => 3.2.0

-* No steps needed apart from pulling repositories and changing release versions in configs.
+__Steps__

+ * Change version in configs (admin/app/config/parameters.yml and screen/app/config.js).
+ * app/console ik:templates:load (To get the latest version of the templates to the screens).

 ## 3.1.0